Russia's ambassador to the United Nations dies - ABC 36 News

-The Russian Mission to the U.N. declined to reveal the circumstances of his death.
+Churkin died at 9:30 a.m. of cardiac arrest at the Russian Mission to the U.N., which is located on Manhattan’s Upper East Side, according to the NYPD and Russian officials.

+He was pronounced dead at New York Presbyterian Hospital, according to the NYPD.

-In a short statement calling Churkin an “outstanding” diplomat, the Russian Foreign Ministry said that Churkin died today, the day before his 65th birthday, in New York.
+In a short statement calling Churkin an “outstanding” diplomat, the Russian Foreign Ministry said that Churkin died today, the day before his 65th birthday.

 Churkin had served as the Russian ambassador since 2006.